hareemxd/process-wiki/Configuration Management Handbook/Control Changes Process/1 Version Control/CM-01-001 Version Control.md

 ### Purpose
 This document defines the procedure(s) and best practices to perform version control.
 ### Definition
 **Version Control** is the practice of performing and recording changes to data with **versions**.
 Any modification to a file in a version-controlled repo creates a unique version of that file.
-Version control establishes a complete  **version history**; each version provides the following metadata:
+Version control establishes a complete  **version history**, each one storing these metadata:
 * Who created the version (**Owner**)
 * When they created it (**Commit Timestamp**)
 * Why they created it (**Commit Message**)